MarcosEsparza/engineering-portfolio/README.md

 ### Overview

 - Leading aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
-- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability, with a focus on fin geometry, flutter and stability analysis, and recovery/avionics integration.
+- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability ranges, with a focus on fin geometry, flutter and stability analysis, and recovery/avionics integration.
-- Treating the project like a small field system: tracking loads, margins, and interfaces in CAD and documentation so the hardware is safe, repeatable, and easy for the team to build.
+- Treating the project like a small field system: tracking loads, margins, and interfaces in CAD and documentation so the hardware is safe, repeatable, and easier for the team to build and integrate.

 ### Technical Scope

 - Designed fins and performed flutter and static-stability analysis in MATLAB and OpenRocket.
 - Modeled a 4.02-in modular airframe and aluminum fin-can in SOLIDWORKS, including internal structure.
-- Verified ≥ 1.5× Vₘₐₓ flutter margin and maintained stability margin within competition-typical ranges.
+- Verified ≥ 1.5× V_max flutter margin and maintained stability margin within competition-typical ranges.
 - Integrated internal structure, recovery, and avionics into a single CAD model to align mass properties and interfaces.
 - Set up a documentation workflow for the IREC 2026 technical report and team GitHub repository.
 - **MATLAB Code:** [Fin Flutter Solver](https://github.com/MarcosEsparza/Falcon-Aeronautics-and-Space-Team/blob/main/simulations/matlab/fin_flutter/AluminumFinCan.m)